millerms/CranburyChiropractic/_pages/treat.md

 ## How we match care to your case
 {: .reveal .reveal--up }
-- **Neurologic lens:** we’ll check how your brain and body communicate (visual, vestibular, proprioceptive) and target the cause—the mobility, control, or tissue-irritability pattern most holding you back.
+- **Neurologic lens:** we’ll check how your brain and body communicate (proprioceptive, visual, vestibular) and target the cause—the mobility, control, or tissue-irritability pattern most holding you back.
 - **Precise joint care:** full‑spine and extremity adjustments when appropriate—never one‑size‑fits‑all.
 - **Practical exercises:** short “micro‑sets” you can actually do.
 - **Modern tools:** **Class III cold laser** and **shockwave (ESWT)** when they’re a good fit.
 - **Progress you can feel:** quick rechecks so you know what’s helping.
 {: .reveal .reveal--up }

-At every visit we roll through the same sensory → brain → motor loop: test how vision, inner ear, skin, and joints are talking to your brain, restore clearer input, then reinforce motor output so motion, steadiness, and circulation respond with less effort.
+At every visit we roll through the same sensory → brain → motor loop: test how joints/muscles, eyes, inner ear, and skin are talking to your brain, restore clearer input, then reinforce motor output so motion, steadiness, and circulation respond with less effort.
 {: .reveal .reveal--up }

 > New here?
 See **[Services]({{ '/services/' | relative_url }})** for more detailed information, the **[New Patients]({{ '/new-patients/' | relative_url }})** page for onboarding steps, and insurance details on **[Insurance & Pricing]({{ '/insurance/' | relative_url }})**.